Saturday 3 November 2018

 I wonder what impression this all made on the 7-year old Susannah?
 I haven't yet been able to find any evidence about what happened in the period immediately after the family had to move out of the family pub/home.
 Did they pack up the furniture and clothes they were allowed to keep and move onto the farm at Jamberoo for a while?

 By 1873, Susannah's father was in more financial trouble and the rather substantial farm at Jamberoo was was now being put up for public auction.
 Her father Adolphus had lost everything at this point.
-I don't know what Susannah, her mother and siblings were doing by this time, where exactly they were all living, and who was making the living they were all existing on!!
+I don't know what Susannah, her mother and siblings were doing by this time, where exactly they were all living, and who was making a living for the family!!

 It seems though that Susannah herself had found a way out of the situation.
 Perhaps it was true love, or perhaps simply the best choice at the time, but in late 1873 she got married.